 Many end-users find it hard to locate, understand and compare information with respect to the services provided by service providers.
 In the case of end-users with disabilities, this may be more challenging and without this information, end-users with disabilities cannot be assured of what service providers are providing accessible services.
-Article 21 (f) is supportive in this respect and facilitates the provision of information by undertakings on a regular basis to 'inform disabled subscribers of details of products and services designed for them.
+Article 21 (f) of the 2009 USD is supportive in this respect and facilitates the provision of information by undertakings on a regular basis to 'inform disabled subscribers of details of products and services designed for them.

-In addition to providing such information, it is important that it can be accessed by the endusers that need to refer to it, thus it should be made available in a number of accessible formats.
+In addition to providing such information, it is important that the relevant information can be accessed by the end-users that need to refer to it, thus the information should be made available in a number of accessible formats.